Here is a list of closings and changes to meetings, events and policies in towns, cities and libraries around Long Island.

 - There will be no adoptions at the animal shelter for two weeks.

-- Traffic violations conference scheduled for April 6 has been canceled.
+- Traffic violations conferences scheduled for March 23 and April 6 have been canceled.

 - WRAP pail distribution will be halted for two weeks.

-- All programs, classes, concerts and the exhibit at the Islip Art Museum are canceled until further notice.
+- All programs, classes, concerts and the exhibit at the Islip Art Museum are canceled unitl further notice.

 - Village court will not be in session this week.